jassielcastro/Reportycs/README.md

 - **Jetpack Compose**: Provides a modern, declarative UI framework for an intuitive and elegant user experience.
 - **GitHub API**: Powers the application's data by fetching live statistics from your repositories.
+- **SQLDelight**: Manages and creates structured, type-safe databases for efficient local data storage.
+- **Encrypted Data Storage**: All sensitive information, such as GitHub tokens, is securely encrypted to ensure user privacy and safety.

 ## 🌟 Why Reportycs?